Minnesotans will be hearing a lot about Medicare this fall ― and not just because it’s an election year.

 4. When do I need to decide?

 Information about 2019 plans became available on Oct.
 1. The Medicare annual enrollment period is Oct.
 15 to Dec.
-7. Set aside some time to explore your plan options and sign up for one during this period.
+7, but people losing their Cost plan have until Dec.
+31 to make a decision.
+Set aside some time to explore your plan options and sign up for one during this period.

 5. What factors should I consider when choosing a new plan?